zkemail/email-recovery/README.md

 ```

 ### Handle Recovery
 This function processes each guardian's recovery request.
-A Guardian can initiate a recovery request by replying to an email.
+A guardian can initiate a recovery request by replying to an email.
 The contract verifies the guardian's status and checks if the threshold is met.
 Once the threshold is met and the delay has passed, anyone can complete the recovery process.
 The recovery delay is a security feature that gives the wallet owner time to react to a recovery attempt in case of a malicious guardian or guardians.
-This is possible from guardians who act maliciously, but also from attackers who have gotten access to a guardians email address.
+This is possible from guardians who act maliciously, but also from attackers who have access to a guardians email address.
 Although since guardian email privacy is preserved on chain, this reduces the attack surface further since someone with access to a someone elses email account would not know if the email address is used in a recovery setup, or if they did, which account to target.
 There is also an expiry time, which once expires, invalidates the recovery attempt.
 This encourages timely execution of recovery attempts and reduces the attack surface that could result from recovery attempts that have been stagnent and uncompleted for long periods of time.

 ```ts
 function handleRecovery(